-I personally feel like understanding cultural appropriation is pretty simple, but people still don't understand it so I'm going to try and explain it.
+I personally feel like understanding cultural appropriation is pretty simple, but there are a few that still do not understand it, so I’m going to try to explain it.

 What Is Culture Appropriation?